Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-Now we apply Theorem~$\ref{thm1}$ and Lemma~$\ref{lm42}$ to obtain the Inverse Principle type results in the Littlewood--Offord problem.
-It is interesting that, in the multivariate case, \tc{a} stronger result may be obtained by an application of the \gr{one-dimensional Theorem~\ref{thm1}} to the distributions of coordinates of the vector having distribution~$H_1^{p(1)}$.
+Now we will apply Theorem~$\ref{t4}$ and Lemma~$\ref{l1}$ to obtain the inverse principle type results in the Littlewood--Offord problem.
+It is interesting that, in the multivariate case, the results are obtained by an application of the one-dimensional Theorem~\ref{t4} to the distributions of coordinates of the vector with distribution~$H_1^{p(1)}$. -1mm

-\begin{theorem} Let $X$ be a real random variable satisfying condition \eqref{1s8} with $C_1=1$, $C_2=\infty$ and $C_3=p(1)>0$.
-Let $\tau_j\ge\delta_j\geq0$ and $q_j=Q(F_a^{(j)}, \tau_j)$, $j=1,\ldots,d$.
-Then there exist $r_1,\ldots,r_d\in\mathbf N$ and vectors $u^{(j)}=\big(u_1^{(j)},\ldots, u_{r_j}^{(j)}\big)\in {{\mathbf R}^{r_j}}$, $j=1,\ldots,d$, such that
+\begin{theorem} Let $X$ be a real random variable satisfying condition~\eqref{eq16} with~$C_1=1$, $C_2=\infty$ and $C_3=p(1)>0$.
+Let $\tau_j\ge\delta_j\ge0$ and $q_j=Q(F_a^{(j)},\tau_j)$, $j=1,\dots,d$.
+Then there exist $r_1,\dots,r_d\in\mathbf N$ and vectors $u^{(j)}=(u_1^{(j)},\dots, u_{r_j}^{(j)})\in {{\mathbf R}^{r_j}}$, $j=1,\dots,d$, such that